 Other Documents Available:

-Travel Document for Recognized Refugees (Reiseausweis): A medium-blue hardcover booklet, issued in accordance with the 1951 Geneva Convention to asylees, refugees, and stateless persons who reside permanently or temporarily in the FRG.
+Travel Document for Recognized Refugees (Reiseausweis): A medium-blue booklet, issued in accordance with the 1951 Geneva Convention to asylees, refugees, and stateless persons who reside permanently or temporarily in the FRG.
 This document does not guarantee the holder an indefinite right to return to the FRG.
 The date until which return is guaranteed is specified in the document.
 (The German government also issues a Travel Document for Stateless Persons in accordance with the Geneva Convention of September 28, 1954.).
 The document may contain a notation (“Die Personendaten beruhen auf den eigenen Angaben des Antragstellers”) stating that the individual’s identity has not been confirmed by German authorities and that identifying information is based solely on statements made by the alien.
-In those instances, a consular officer should request other evidence in order to establish the applicant’s identity.
+In those instances, the Travel Document may not be used for visa issuance without other evidence to establish the bearer’s identity.

-Alien's Passport (Travel Document for Foreigners and Stateless Individuals - Fremdenpass): A medium-gray hardcover booklet issued to persons who evidently do not possess a passport or passport substitute and for whom it is unreasonable to demand that they obtain such a document.
+Alien's Passport (Travel Document for Foreigners and Stateless Individuals - Fremdenpass): A medium-gray booklet issued to persons who evidently do not possess a passport or passport substitute and for whom it is unreasonable to demand that they obtain such a document.
 The document may include a notation (“Die Personendaten beruhen auf den eigenen Angaben des Antragstellers”) stating that the individual’s identity has not been confirmed by German authorities and that identifying information is based solely on statements made by the alien.
-In those instances, a consular officer should request other evidence in order to establish the applicant’s identity.
+In those instances, the Travel Document may not be used for visa issuance without other evidence to establish the bearer’s identity.

 Available